 CR 2 can be explicitly verified at step 2) via supported options A.2/1 OR A.2/2, ensuring that the VERIFY PIN command is correctly sent via the terminal to the UICC, with parameter P2 = "01".

-CR 3 is verified on the terminal.
+CR 3 is verified on the ME.
 CR 3 is met if an indication is given to the user showing that this procedure was executed successfully, e.g. by displaying "OK".

 6.1.2 Change of PIN